-TA office hours: Thursday 4-5pm via Zoom (drop in using this link)
+TA office hours: Friday 3-4pm, drop in using this Zoom link (https://us02web.zoom.us/j/84249724717) appointment necessary)

-(https://pointloma.zoom.us/j/93017623531)

 PLNU Mission

 To Teach ~ To Shape ~ To Send

 Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service is an expression of faith.
 Being of Wesleyan heritage, we strive to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.